WHAT WE DO

 The Lake Superior Reserve works in partnership with scientists from many local, state, tribal and federal agencies, including the University of Wisconsin Sea Grant Institute and Wisconsin Coastal Management Program.

 Our landowning partners are the Wisconsin Department of Natural Resources, City of Superior, Douglas County and the University of Wisconsin–Superior.
 Several other partnering agencies, from both Minnesota and Wisconsin, and the Fond du Lac Band of the Lake Superior Chippewa also sit on our Reserve Advisory Board.

-We work with researchers from local universities, Wisconsin and Minnesota natural and cultural resources agencies and from federal agencies, such as Environmental Protection Agency (EPA) and the National Oceanic and Atmospheric Administration (NOAA).
+We work with researchers from local universities, Wisconsin and Minnesota natural and cultural resources agencies and from federal agencies, such as the U.S. Environmental Protection Agency (U.S. EPA) and the National Oceanic and Atmospheric Administration (NOAA).

 The National Estuarine Research Reserve System includes 29 reserves in 23 states and Puerto Rico

 Designated in 2010, the Lake Superior Reserve is a part of the larger National Estuarine Research Reserve System.
 The Reserve System was established through the 1972 Coastal Zone Management Act and protects more than 1.3 million acres within 29 reserves in 23 states and Puerto Rico.
 Each estuarine reserve is managed in partnership between its home state and the NOAA.
 The Lake Superior Reserve is the second reserve designated on the Great Lakes.